chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 - Service type: `Load balancer`
 - Service name: `echo-web`

       {% include picture.html width="499" height="589"
-img="qwiklabs/qwiklabs-GSP304-step9-Port-mapping-with-Load-balancer.png" alt="Snapshot of Expost a deployment dialog" class="text-center" %}
+      img="qwiklabs/qwiklabs-GSP304-step9-Port-mapping-with-Load-balancer.png" alt="Snapshot of Expost a deployment dialog" %}

-{:.ml-5}
    Click **Expose** to create the service.

    {% include picture.html width="682" height="488"
-img="qwiklabs/qwiklabs-GSP304-step10-Service-details-of-echo-web.png" alt="Service details page of the deployed GKE service" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP304-step10-Service-details-of-echo-web.png" alt="Service details page of the deployed GKE service" %}

 {:start="7"}

 7. In the service details, copy and open the IP address of the external endpoints in a new tab of your browser.
-The sample application should look like:<br>
+The sample application should look like:

    {% include picture.html width="403" height="172"
    img="qwiklabs/qwiklabs-GSP304-step11-deployed-echo-web.png" alt="Snapshot of the deployed echo-web application" class="text-center" %}

 ## Deploy the Application to the Kubernetes Cluster Using Cloud Shell (Method #2)